TessavWalstijn/phaserjs.snake/README.md

 ## About
-Play this game using the buttons on screen, WASD or ↑ ← ↓ →
+Play this game using the buttons on screen, WASD or ↑ ← ↓ → Switch from theme before you start with A/D or ← / →

 This is a snake game made with Phaser2 and I liked the build proces off it.
 It has 2 themes and all the art is created by my self as well.